 What is a construction project schedule?

 A construction schedule is a tool used by contractors to track the progress of a project.
-The schedule includes a list of all the activities that need to be completed, as well as the timeframe for each activity.
+The schedule includes a list of all the activities that need to be completed and the timeframe for each activity.

-It’s important for the schedule to be realistic so that professionals working on the project can accurately track progress.
-The schedule should also be flexible so it can be updated as needs evolve.
+The schedule needs to be realistic so that professionals working on the project can accurately track progress.
+The schedule should also be flexible and updated as needs evolve.

 What are some of the common types of schedules used?

 There are different scheduling methods in the construction industry.
-This industry is broad and complex, with many different scheduling methods to choose from.
-Two of the most commonly used methods are the Critical Path Method (CPM) and the Program Evaluation and Review Technique (PERT).
+This industry is broad and complex, with many different scheduling methods.
+The Critical Path Method (CPM) and the Program Evaluation and Review Technique (PERT) are two of the most commonly used methods.

 CPM is a mathematical approach that uses activity networks to identify the shortest possible completion time for a project.
 PERT, on the other hand, is a statistical method that estimates the completion time of a project based on past experience.